andrewalseth/andrewalseth.github.io/_posts/design/2015-10-15-mediaelement_js.md

 mediaplayer: true
 ~~~

-To use the player just use some HTML5-magic like...
+To use the player just use some HTML5-magic like... this!

 {% highlight html %}
 <audio src="http://path-to-file.com/music.mp3" type="audio/mp3" controls="controls"></audio>